-Apart from the behaviour of the LEDs, it is possible to make TMD-Display emit a brief beep as an acoustic feedback in two situations:
+Apart from the behaviour of the LEDs, it is possible to configure the Square TMD-Display so that a brief beep is emitted as an acoustic feedback in the following cases:

 - When a button is pressed: short beep indicating that the user has pressed a button.
 This only applies to step controls, i.e., controls that walk through a certain range of values and that do not send a value after every touch, but only the final value after the last press. - When an action has been triggered: sharper beep than the above one, indicating that a value is being sent to the KNX bus.